 How much does the new headgear products cost?

 Products will vary in cost and look.
 US Lacrosse does not have further details at this point on the cost and look of the headgear.
 Please contact manufacturers for more information.

 What does the headgear look like?

-The ASTM standard requires the headgear to fully cover the head, thus precluding the use of head band type products currently used by some players.
-All headgear must be worn with required eyewear, and some headgear models have integrated eyewear.
-The standard has two options, allowing manufacturers to make their headgear with eyewear implemented or a product that is compatible with various eyewear products currently on the market.
+The ASTM performance standard requires the headgear to fully cover the head, thus precluding the head band type of products currently used by some players.
+Some headgear may have integrated eyewear; any headgear used must be worn with required eyewear.
+The standard has two options, allowing manufacturers to make their headgear with the eyewear implemented or a product that is compatible with various eyewear products currently on the market.